 About:

 Hydrangea is a genus of flowering shrubs known for their rounded masses of small petaled flowers.
-Colors range from white to pink and deep purple depending largely on the variety and the soil’s specific pH balance.
-Most varieties bloom from late spring to summer and grow between 1 and 5 feet tall.
-Some varieties are very easy to grow, while others are less hardy and are better kept indoors as houseplants.
+Colors range from white to pink and deep purple, depending largely on the variety and the soil’s specific pH balance.
+The hydrangea season blooms from late spring to summer and grow between 1 and 5 feet tall.
+Some types of hydrangeas are very easy to grow, while others are less hardy and are better kept indoors as houseplants.

 Growing Zones: | 4 to 9 |